wak1616/PAC/README.md

    * If >8 weeks since last injection, schedule a **Dilated Fundus** exam.
    * Rescheduling an injection should be done within **10 business days** of the original date.
    * For all other injection-scheduling questions, send an **ICP** message to the doctor's team.
+6. Referrals to retina should not come from a primary care physician.
+If we receive a referral from a PCP to retina, we should schedule with an OD first.
+7. Dr. Eaton is no longer accepting new patients.

 #### Process